j4ym0/pia-qbittorrent-docker/README.md

 Looking for a native Windows desktop experience?
 Check out the companion Electron app that wraps the qBittorrent Web UI:

-**[qBittorrent Desktop for Windows 11](https://github.com/GeorgeAL78/qbittorrent-desktop)** — native window, system tray, magnet link support, and `.torrent` file association.
+**[qBittorrent Desktop for Windows 11](https://github.com/GeorgeAL78/qbittorrent-desktop)** — native window, system tray, magnet link support, `.torrent` file association, and the running container version shown in the title bar.

+The title-bar version comes from an `X-Docker-Version` response header this image adds to the Web UI (set from the image version on every start), so the app always shows which build is running.

 ---